ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ## C. Result & Model Evaluation

-Here is an example dashboard of predicted results (it's a GIF) for the 2022-2023 playoffs with an accuracy of 58.91% for predicting each game!
+Here is an example dashboard of predicted results (it's a GIF) for the 2023-24 playoffs with an accuracy of 55.93% for predicting each game!
+The Predicted Champion is LAC!

 ![Dashboard](visualizations/dash.gif)